Options for Email Notifications

 Limit File Names That Generate a Notification

-Custom Notification Message
+Custom Notification Subject and Message

 Share Link Notifications are a separate feature designed to support the workflow around Share Links.
-If your intent is explicitly to monitor that a Share Link was received, or that your recipient uploaded to a Share Link, enable those notifications on your Share Link rather than creating an email notification.
+If your intent is to monitor that a Share Link was received, or that your recipient uploaded to a Share Link, enable those notifications on your Share Link rather than creating an email notification.

 User Option for Daily Email Notification Send Time